-The first trimester (first three months) is the most critical time in a pregnancy because all the major organs of the baby develop during this period.
-Some common complications during early pregnancy include:
+The first trimester (first three months) is the most critical time in pregnancy because all the major organs of the baby develop during this period.

 The spontaneous loss of pregnancy before the 24th week is referred to as a miscarriage or early pregnancy loss.
 The majority of miscarriages occur during the first three months of the pregnancy (first trimester).
 The chances of miscarriage are higher during the first trimester because of incompletely developed organ systems.
 Most miscarriages occur due to chromosomal abnormalities.

 Ectopic pregnancy is a pregnancy that is not in the usual place within the uterus (womb) but develops outside the uterus.
-The most common place that ectopic pregnancy occurs is in the fallopian tube (in most cases) or rarely outside the uterus (cervix, ovary or abdominal cavity).
-Infection in the uterus (pelvic inflammatory disease), previous ectopic pregnancy, and previous pelvic surgery, are the common causes of ectopic pregnancy.
+The most commonplace ectopic pregnancy occurs is in the fallopian tube (in most cases) or rarely outside the uterus (cervix, ovary, or abdominal cavity).
+Infection in the uterus (pelvic inflammatory disease), previous ectopic pregnancy, and previous pelvic surgery are the common causes of ectopic pregnancy.